steadygray

 Drop-in component

-import { GrayValueText } from '@liiift-studio/gray-value'
+import { GrayValueText } from '@liiift-studio/steadygray'

 <GrayValueText maxAdjustment={0.05} calibrationFactor={2}>